Harika-SVL/Docker/notes.md

 vi Dockerfile
 docker image build -t spc:1.0 .
 ```
-* to create container at the original port `-P`
+* To create container at the original port `-P`
 ```
 docker container run -d -P spc:1.0
 ```
-* to create container at the different ports `-p` ( remember to allow open the required ports )
+* To create container at the different ports `-p` ( remember to allow open the required ports )
 ```
 docker container run -d -p 8081:8080 spc:1.0 docker container run -d -p 8082:8080 spc:1.0 docker container run -d -p 8083:8080 spc:1.0
 ```
-* expose over the browser with the desired port
+* Expose over the browser with the desired port

 #### How Isolations are created ? ( OR ) How Containers Work ?